Introduction – Top 10 Portugal – 1 Week Ideas – Weekend in Portugal – Airports – Lisbon to Porto Tours - Best Beaches

 Portugal Holiday Guide - Fully updated for 2017!

 Portugal is a country that effortlessly combines culture, heritage and liberal attitudes to create one of Europe’s finest holiday destinations.
-The relatively small size of Portugal conceals a country that is rich with diversity, which will ultimately appeal to a wide variety of tourists, including families, young couples or the more mature visitor.
+The relatively small size of Portugal conceals a country that is rich with history and diversity, and will ultimately appeal to a wide variety of tourists.

 The traditional port boats and the Dom Luís I bridge in Porto